 Join us Nov.
-19 for our fall concert, ‘Harvest Holiday’
+19 for our fall concert, ‘Home for the Holidays’

-The Toledo Swiss Singers, one of the area’s oldest singing groups, will open the 2017-2018 season at their fall concert Nov.
-19 with a celebration of music, friends and good food, ahead of Thanksgiving.
+The Toledo Swiss Singers, one of the area’s oldest singing groups, will open their 155th season at their fall concert Sunday, Nov.
+19.

-The Singers perform two concerts annually, including a wide variety of traditional Swiss, Broadway, Gospel and American music, as well as a special performance in February.
+The Singers perform two concerts annually, including a wide variety of traditional Swiss, Broadway, Gospel and American music, as well as a special event in the winter/spring.

-The end of the season also marks the culmination of three years of preparations for the Singers with Saengerfest 2018, an international Swiss singing and yodel festival that the singers are hosting in Toledo in June.
-The Singers are part of North American Swiss Singing Alliance (NASSA), made up of 14 choirs from Canada and the U.S. They compete internationally every three years; the most recent competition was held in June 2015 in New Glarus, Wis., where the group was awarded gold and silver prizes.
-The next competition will be held in June 2018 in Toledo.
-Learn more about Saengerfest by visiting the official website.
+The group is part of the North American Swiss Singing Alliance (NASSA), made up of 14 choirs from Canada and the U.S. Singers compete internationally every three years.
+The most recent competition was held in Toledo in 2018.
+The next competition will be held in June 2024 in Pittsburgh.

 The nonprofit organization is also part of the larger German American Festival (GAF) Society, which most people associate with the festival held annually in August.
 The society consists of seven German-speaking societies.
 During the festival, the Singers set up and operate the Swiss Cheese Haus, along with the Stein Stossen contest.
 The GAF Festival draws more than 30,000 people on an average weekend and is the largest ethnic festival in this part of the country.

 The Swiss Singers practice Wednesday evenings at 7:00 at Oak Shade Grove from September to May.